DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC-ITEM-CREATION-WIZARD/SETUP/ITEM-SETUP/Item-Status.md

 |:---|:---|
 |  **To status**  | Status value a released product can be updated to, based on the current status value. |

-*Note: Attempting to update a status to a value that has not been defined as an allowe status transition will return an error preventing the action from being completed.*
+*Note: Attempting to update a status to a value that has not been defined as an allowed status transition will return an error preventing the action from being completed.*